coldrefreader/Interest-in-deposit/README.md

 # List of Projects

-A list of my projects at beginner level in Python.
+Here I'm putting a sizeable amount of the projects I've run successfully, just simple prints and calculations while practicing writing comments in a tidy way.